Biggar leads Wales to win over Scotland

 Lions wing Duhan van der Merwe launched the attack for the Scotland riposte with Graham reaping the benefit on the opposite wing after being the beneficiary of a long Russell pass.

-Graham produced a superb finish in the right corner after shrugging the attempted tackle of Louis Rees-Zammit.
+Graham produced a superb finish in the right corner after shrugging off the attempted tackle of Louis Rees-Zammit.

-Russell missed the conversion, but slotted over two penalties with the hosts being punished for indiscipline issues that were also present in Dublin.
+Russell missed the conversion, but slotted over two penalties with the hosts punished for the kind of indiscipline that was also seen in Dublin.

 Wales retaliated with a sustained attack that culminated in a third Biggar penalty before Russell responded with three points after outstanding breakdown work from Hamish Watson.

-A searching 50:22 attacking kick from Liam Williams provided the platform for prop Francis to eventually burrow over to ensure the half-time score was level at 14-14.
+A searching 50:22 attacking kick from Liam Williams provided the platform for prop Francis to eventually burrow over to leave the half-time score at 14-14.

 Scotland, who were also warned for their ill-discipline, lost Fagerson to injury with Magnus Bradbury replacing the number eight.